bibekaryal86/trackcase-spa/README.md

 * remove pages for hearing and task calendars
   * upon clicking on calendar date link, open a popup for that date
 * create a function to getDayjs()
+* task calendars on form
+* hearing calendars on court case
+* task calendars on hearing calendar popup